Text LinkText Link

 Our activities

-Designed to support the social, emotional and cultural wellbeing of young people aged between 10-25 years old and families who are or are at risk of experience the Northern Territory youth justice and policing systems.
-B2A focuses on building determinants of health for young people and their families, rather than focusing on criminogenic risk.
-B2A will draw on research and key localised findings to determine evidence-based, the best practice supports for young people through their transitions out of the Youth Justice systems.
-This is integral for reintegration and participation back into the broader community.
+This program is designed to support the social, emotional and cultural wellbeing of young people (aged between 10-25 years old) and families who are, or are at risk of experience the Northern Territory youth justice and policing systems.
+Rather than focusing on criminogenic risk, B2A builds health determinants for young people and families, drawing on research and localised evidence to deliver best-practice supports through critical transitions out of Youth Justice systems - essential for successful reintegration and community participation.

-Not being traditional case management as we provide on-the-ground mentoring, after-hours engagements, having a well-being hub that not only youth but families attend, including a sensory room, arts, yarning circles, gym, native gardening, shed for work experience, hot desk computer for life admin and employment supports.
-The B2A service engages with young people and families in various settings, including in the community, watch houses, youth detention, throughout the transition phase back into community, at home, and through continuing support for young people up to 21 years of age.
+Moving beyond traditional case management, B2A provides on-the-ground mentoring, after-hours engagement, and a wellbeing hub accessed by both young people and families.
+The hub features a sensory room, arts spaces, yarning circles, gym facilities, native gardening areas, a shed for work experience, and hot-desk computers for life administration and employment support.
+B2A engages with young people and families across multiple settings: in community, watch houses, youth detention facilities, throughout the transition phase back to community, at home, and through continued support for young people up to 25 years of age.

-B2A runs inclusivity, identity and mentoring sessions at Tivendale (Don Dale), Malak and Palmerston reengagement schools.
-With a focus on engaging all young people who face systemic or individual barriers to wellbeing support in education, as well as increasing their knowledge and access into gaining employment.
-Workshops consist of workplace tours, mentoring, goal setting and cultural strengthening activities.
+B2A delivers inclusivity, identity, and mentoring sessions at Tivendale (Don Dale), Malak, and Palmerston reengagement schools.
+The program engages young people who face systemic or individual barriers to wellbeing support in education while building their knowledge and pathways to employment.
+Sessions include workplace tours, one-on-one mentoring, goal-setting workshops, and cultural strengthening activities.

-Key components of our programs are prioritisation of:
+Key components of Brother to Another's programs include:

-• B2A data sets focusing on cultural, social and emotional wellbeing determinants.
+• Data sets focusing on cultural, social and emotional wellbeing determinants

-• A focus on identifying and addressing gaps in service and improving the effectiveness of support in the sector.
-Eg. Education supports for young people are ostracised from mainstream schooling due to involvement with youth detention.
+• A focus on identifying and addressing gaps in service and improving the effectiveness of support in the sector

 Text LinkText Link